 German Shepherds are well known for their supreme loyalty and intelligence.
 But they are also known for those big fluffy adorable ears.
 Although most German Shepherds traditionally have ears that stand up, they aren’t born that way.
-They are born with floppy ears that normally stand up as they grow.
-This article will examine many aspects of their beloved ears including when they stand up and what to do if they don’t stand up on their own.
+They are born floppy and normally stand up as they grow.
+This article will examine many aspects including when they stand up and what to do if they don’t stand up on their own.
 So when do German Shepherds ears stand up?

 The Anatomy of a German Shepherds Ears:

-Like most dogs, a German Shepherds ears are a a sophisticated organ that consists of three main parts: The pinna, or external ear, the middle ear and the inner ear.
+Like most dogs, a German Shepherd’s ear is a sophisticated organ that consists of three main parts: The pinna, or external ear, the middle ear and the inner ear.
 This intricate system allows a dog to hear at double the frequency of human beings.

 Humans can hear sounds approximately within the frequencies of 20 Hz and 20,000 Hz.
 Anything below 20 Hz, typically cannot be heard although it can be felt.